norlab-ulaval/libnabo/README.md

 If your operating system does not provide it, you must get [Eigen] and [Boost].
 [Eigen] only needs to be downloaded and extracted.
+You also need `grep`, which is available in standard on Linux or Mac OS X, you can get the window version [here](http://gnuwin32.sourceforge.net/packages/grep.htm).

 Compilation options
 -------------------